TOO MANY ANIMALS TO CARE FOR?

 In summary: Please desex your cat, and kittens at 2- 3 months of age.
 If you do have a litter, desex them before you rehome them.
 This will save thousands of lives.
 A 2014 SA study showed that 22% of people don’t get around to desexing their cats before they have their first litter.
 Even if you find homes for your unplanned kittens, it means fewer homes available for those waiting in pounds and shelters and with rescue groups, and having to wait longer to get a home means more stress, sickness and deaths.

-• There are too many medium to larger dogs looking for homes in pounds, shelters and through rescue groups.
-Finding sufficient owners for these dogs can take months which is expensive for Councils, communities and charity groups, and upsetting for the dogs and their carers.
+- There are too many medium to larger dogs looking for homes in pounds, shelters and through rescue groups.
+Finding sufficient owners for these dogs can take months which is expensive for Councils, communities and charity groups, and upsetting for the dogs and their carer.